-Community networks have flourished around the world as complementary models for enabling sustainable, locally-driven infrastructures to provide connectivity, access to the Internet and its services.
+Community networks have flourished around the world as complementary models for enabling access to the Internet and its services.

-During the last 12 months, the discussions in last year's IGF 2 developed into a Dynamic Coalition on Community Connectivity 2 (DC3).
-IGF2016 was full of direct or indirect references about the lack of infrastructures and lack of access and therefore about community networks.
+This year, the discussions in last year's IGF \square developed into a Dynamic Coalition on Community Connectivity \square (DC3).
+IGF was full of direct or indirect references about community networks.
+The summary notes by the Geneva Internet Platform (GIP) talks about "The rise of community networks \square " with the main issues identified across all IGF being access and digital divide.